How a voice from beyond pulled me back from the edge

 It all got too much.
 I was tired of this world—of carrying so much and never seeing a way out.
 I went to the beach, fully prepared to take my last breath.
 I’d completely given up and thought my story was about to end.

-Now, I don’t believe in ghosts—but in that moment, standing on the beach, something happened.
+Now, I don’t believe in ghosts or spirits—but in that moment, standing on the beach, something happened.
 I felt a hand on my right shoulder.
 And in my mind—without sound, without words spoken out loud—I just knew the message “You are going to be all right”

 I said out loud, “Granny, is that you?
 I don’t believe it—prove it!”
 And right then, lashing rain poured down on me from nowhere.